 Sharps can cause serious injury and infection if not managed correctly.
 Suzanne Averill explains how you can reduce the risk of accidents.

 Find out how to reduce the risk of MRSA and C. difficile infection in your care setting.

 Find out how to control an outbreak of infection at your care setting.

-The latest content online for December 2017 for Expert Care Manager Magazine is full of practical guidance and ready-made toolkits.
+The latest content online for November 2018 for Expert Care Manager is full of practical guidance and ready-made toolkits.

-The latest content online for November 2017 for Expert Care Manager Magazine is full of practical guidance and ready-made toolkits.
+The latest content online for September 2018 for Expert Care Manager is full of practical guidance and ready-made toolkits.

-The latest content online for October 2017 for Expert Care Manager Magazine is full of practical guidance and ready-made toolkits.
+The latest content online for August 2018 for Expert Care Manager is full of practical guidance and ready-made toolkits.

 How can you assess whether a service user has the mental capacity to make their own decisions?
 Martin Hodgson sheds some light on this complex area.